SumoLogic/sumologic-documentation/docs/metrics/manage-metric-volume/metric-ingestion-and-storage.md

 ## Metric retention

-Metrics data is stored in Sumo Logic as raw data poings and one-hour resolution roll-ups.
+Metrics data is stored in Sumo Logic as raw data points and one-hour resolution roll-ups.
 The data is retained according to the following retention policy:

 | Data Type Retained | Retention Period |
 |------------------------|----------------------|